 CYCLING ENTHUSIAST

 Most of us are men, though a growing number are women.
-We weigh between 125 and 200lbs (57 to 90kgs), are pretty fit and use cycling to help stay or get there.
+We weigh between 125 and 200lbs (57 to 90kgs), are pretty fit, and use cycling to help stay or get there.
 Yes, we’re probably a little vain and selfish with the clothing we wear and the time and money we spend on cycling gear.
-But, we prefer to spend both on cycling rather than sitting on a boat casting a line all morning or riding around in a cart for hours, occasionally getting out to whack a little white ball around, or going to a gym to ride a stationary bike, do yoga or lift weights.
+But, we prefer to spend both on cycling rather than sitting on a boat casting a line all morning or riding around in a cart for hours, occasionally getting out to whack a little white ball around, or going to a gym to ride a stationary bike, do yoga or body build.

-Does that about describe you?
+Does that describe you?
 If so, good.
 The reviews on this site are for you.
 If not, maybe you’re headed that way.
 At least you now know what enthusiasts are all about.

 To see what I have reviewed lately, click here to go to the homepage.
 And feel free to let me know what you want to see reviewed next by checking a few boxes below.